php-etl/documentation/content/getting-started/satellite/_index.en.md

 ---

-> A satellite is a micro-service running in the cloud, packaged as a docker image.
+> A satellite is a micro-service that can be executed as a cron job.
-> It can be deployed in any Docker infrastructure, including Kubernetes clusters.
+> It can be deployed in any Docker infrastructure (including Kubernetes clusters) or in any operating system.

 ![Satellite schema](satellite.svg)